-Aside from these considerations, make sure to position your brand message throughout the web pages discreetly in the form of content, a few images and icons.
+Aside from these considerations, make sure to position your brand message throughout the web pages discreetly in the form of content, a few images, and icons.

 In the e-commerce business, as the number of options is higher, the user may have a hard time deciding and could even, at a point, give up.

 Therefore, in the website design of an e-commerce website, it’s best to provide the bare minimum options for the customers.
 Don’t have the CTAs for 20 different products displayed all around.
-Just have a few critical CTAs and present it in various forms throughout.
+Just have a few critical CTAs and present them in various forms throughout.

 This is done beautifully by Apple.
-In their homepage, they take only about their latest iPhone and features with links to other Apple products at the bottom – a decision made based on the majority of people who visit their website.
+On their homepage, they take only about their latest iPhone and features with links to other Apple products at the bottom – a decision made based on the majority of people who visit their website.

 3. Have Good Quality Images